What does a Customer Field Representative do?

 Is becoming a Customer Field Representative a good career path?

 A Customer Field Representative plays a key role in connecting with clients directly.
 This role involves visiting clients, understanding their needs, and providing solutions.
-It requires strong communication skills and the ability to work well under pressure.
+It requires strong communication skills and a friendly approach.
 Companies often value representatives who can build lasting relationships with customers.

-Consider these pros and cons when thinking about a career as a Customer Field Representative:
+Consider these pros and cons before pursuing a career as a Customer Field Representative:

 - Pros: